Fractured Magic: Chapter Six

 “I’m insisting.”

 “Even better.
 Now quit making the poor nurse wait on you; I’ll be here when you get back.
-You can thank me more then, if you still feel the need.”
+You can thank me more then, if you still feel the urge.”

-Gareth waited until she was gone to settle back and drape the ice over his swollen eye.
-Here, the lights were blessedly dim.
-The room, though, was too quiet — with the ice easing his pain, he had too much room to think.
-Funnily enough, his thoughts didn't go to the attack, or to his rescue: they went to his conversation with Moira, to Orean, to this mission.
+Once she was gone, Gareth settled back and draped the ice over his swollen eye.
+The lights were blessedly dim, here, but the room was too quiet.
+He hadn’t had time to think since he’d gotten lost, but now, he had too much of it.
+Strangely, though, his mind didn’t go to his near-death experience or surprise rescue—it went back to his conversation with Moira, to Orean and to this mission.
+It was horrible.
 He'd just watched a man die, but all he could do was worry about his own future.

-Once Gareth explained, Dr. Carthian asked a series of questions about how Gareth was feeling, where he had been hit, and how much he could remember.
-His face, his stomach, the back of his head.
-He felt fine, aside from some aches and pains.
+Once Gareth explained, Dr. Carthian asked a series of questions about how he was feeling, where he’d been hit, and how much he could remember.
+His face, his stomach, the back of his head, he said.
+He felt fine, aside from aches and pains.
 He could remember his name, the date, his address.
 He still felt very dizzy.

 “You can tell all that from just a few questions?”